Danger0101/Blossom_Haven_CI_PP5/README.md

 ### Sign In

-- Allows Users to sign into their accounts using username/Email and password.
+- Django allauth sign in page, allows Users to sign into their accounts using username/Email and password.

 ![Sign In Page]()